Charles Wallace India Trust Writing Fellowship at the University of Kent

 - A full CV

-Applications for the 2016 Fellowship will be accepted from now until November 1st, 2015.
-The successful candidate will be informed before at the beginning of December.
-The Fellow will normally be expected to take up their post at the University from January 2016.
-Applications should be sent by post to: Dr Alex Padamsee, School of English, Rutherford College Extension, University of Kent, Canterbury, Kent, CT2 7NX.
+Applications for the 2017 Fellowship will be accepted from now until September 30th, 2016.
+The successful candidate will be informed at the beginning of December.
+The Fellow will normally be expected to take up their post at the University from January 2017.
+If you are unable to post the submission in time, email submissions will be accepted at the following address: email@example.com Applications should be sent by post to: Dr Alex Padamsee, School of English, Rutherford College Extension, University of Kent, Canterbury, Kent, CT2 7NX.
 Any further enquiries can be made to Dr Padamsee at A.Padamsee@kent.ac.uk'